A Tour of the Workshop

 Sun Tiger Hand Grinder

-A hand powered grinding wheel is sometimes used to remove the first of the hardened steel from the edge before working with waterstones.
+A hand powered grinding wheel is occasionally used to remove the first of the hardened steel from the edge before working with waterstones.
 Slow speeds keep the risk of overheating the steel to a minimum.

 More about the process of polishing a blade: Polishing (togi)